ApexSQL Source Control

 By setting the Permissive policy, a requirement is created that each object must be checked out before editing:

-An object can be checked out from the Object Explorer, by choosing the Check out option from the ApexSQL Source Control menu:
+An object can be checked out from the Object Explorer pane, by choosing the Check out option from the context menu:

-As soon as the object is checked out, it can be edited.
-To see if the object is checked out, note the icon on the object.
+As soon as an object is checked out, it can be edited.
+To verify that an object is checked out, note the icon on an object.
 A green check mark indicates that it has been checked out by you:

-If an object is not checked out, (while the Permissive policy is active) ApexSQL Source Control will prevent any developer to make any changes against it, enforcing the requirement that it must be checked out first.
+If an object is not checked out, (while the Permissive policy is active) ApexSQL Source Control prevents any developer to make any changes against it, enforcing the requirement that it must be checked out first.

 In such cases, the following warning dialog will appear:

 It is possible, to check out an object that is already checked out by someone else

 When checking out an object already checked out by someone else, a dialog appears with the information about the user who checked out an object.
 To override the check out, click the Yes button:

 The Restrictive policy requires that the object must be locked before editing.
 Note: the Lock operation cannot be overridden: